Friendship Park (San Diego–Tijuana): U.S. side

+To access the USA side, entry is through the Border Field State Park, and then there is a pedestrian trail or road.
+The walk is about 1.8 miles, but in both cases travel can be disrupted if the Tijuana river floods, which can damage the trail or make the road impassable.

-The U.S. Border Patrol allows public access to the park on Saturdays and Sundays between 10:00 a.m. and 2:00 p.m.
+In the 2010s, the U.S. Border Patrol allowed public access to the park on Saturdays and Sundays between 10:00 a.m. and 2:00 p.m.
 Visitors to the park must first enter Border Field State Park on Monument Road either by vehicle or, if vehicle access is closed, by foot for 1.8 miles to reach the park at Monument Mesa.
 Border Patrol may limit access to the number of visitors allowed in the park and may check IDs.
 No item can be passed through the fence and doing so is a customs violation.
+The access was stopped in 2020 because of the COVID-19 pandemic.

-Access to the park may discontinued according to the 2022-approved project to build a new wall that would not include gates for pedestrian access.
+Access to the park may be discontinued according to the 2022-approved project to build a new wall that would not include gates for pedestrian access.
+The replacement wall does have gates for access as of 2024.

+As of 2024, the park is still closed; there are concerns about its reopening date.

 Mexico side

-There is no access limitation to the park from the Mexico side.

-Friends of Friendship Park
+South of the border is Playas de Tijuana, which is on the northwest corner of the city of Tijuana.
+The wall is open to public access and is painted with colorful murals.